 What is it about the Wedding Music Project website that qualifies it as “project”?

-Brian Deyo, our market analyst and technology business expert, was recently married, and experienced difficulty in finding just the right wedding music.
-Luckily, his Uncle Steve (author of this article), was the pianist (and only musician) at his wedding and helped organize, suggest, and assemble music for the prelude, reception, and ceremony.
+Brian Deyo, our marketing team member, was recently married, and experienced difficulty in finding just the right wedding music.
+Luckily, his Uncle Steve Millikan, was the pianist (and only musician) at his wedding and helped organize, suggest, and assemble music for the prelude, reception, and ceremony.
 Through this difficult and tedious process we realized that there might be a need for a site where future brides and grooms could come and listen to many different types of music and options for their wedding all in one place and if they were looking for a less expensive music option, they could purchase music that fit their needs.

-~ Cutting to the chase: after some initial meetings with Brian and my son Jesse (programmer and website developer), we decided we had a good combination of talents and aptitudes for a wedding music website, one of the obvious reasons being to help others like Brian and Audrey who were frustrated in their search for wedding music.
-Deciding on a name was not so easy – “wedding music project” was only chosen after much deliberation.
+After some initial meetings with Brian and my son Jesse (programmer and website developer), we decided we had a good combination of talents and aptitudes for a wedding music website that could help others like Brian and Audrey who were frustrated in their search for wedding music.
+Deciding on a name was not so easy.
+“Wedding Music Project” was only chosen after much deliberation.
 “Project Wedding” or “Wedding Project” would have been great choices as well, but were already taken.
 Jesse favored ‘Wedding Music Domination’, but then most of the time it’s hard to retrieve him from the quirky zone.

 One way to market on the Internet is to win “searches” for terms related to what you are offering on your site.
 So for example, if you want to produce and sell wedding music, it would be nice if, when someone searches for “wedding music” , your site appears in the top 5.
 (Important note – it it likely the “name” of your website helps you rank better in searches for those words).